liballeg/allegro5/README_sdl.txt

 mkdir build_emscripten
 cd build_emscripten

-3. The "--preload-file data" option below includes a folder named "data" with each binary, so we make sure each example and demo has such a
-folder:
+If you're going to build a demo, you will need to manually create a file:

-mkdir examples
+mkdir -p demos/speed/data
-cp -r ../examples/data examples/data
+touch demos/speed/data/nothing.txt

-4. Configure CMake, using emcmake.
+3. Configure CMake, using emcmake.

 ```
 USE_FLAGS=(